 The brain often makes associations between a location and how it should behave.
 Having a dedicated area helps to provide signals to the brain that this is where work is completed and helps to decrease distractions.
 It also helps to create clear boundaries between work and home modes.
-Prior to sitting down to work ensure to have all the equipment required to hand and that there is enough room to work comfortably.
+Before sitting down to work ensure you have all the equipment required to hand and that there is enough room to work comfortably.

 Wherever the location of your work space, make sure it’s not a relaxation spot.
 Working in an area where you normally relax can create associations with work making it difficult to switch off at the end of the day.